Requirements

 Term or Year Abroad

 Students are required to study abroad at least one semester (Fall or Spring).
 Under normal circumstances, this will be completed at one of the Middlebury schools abroad.
-Majors should complete PSCI 0103, PSCI 0109, ECON 0150 or ECON 0250, ECON 0155 or ECON 0255, and ECON 0111 before going abroad.
+Majors should complete PSCI 0103, PSCI 0109, ECON 0150 or ECON 0250, ECON 0155 or ECON 0255, and ECON 0111 before studying abroad.
 Majors are encouraged, but not required, to take IPEC 0240 and PSCI/IPEC 0304 before studying abroad.

 Advanced Placement